Far North District Council: History

 The council was formed in 1989, replacing the Bay of Islands County Council, Kaikohe Borough Council (1947–1989), Kaitaia Borough Council (1922–1989), Hokianga County Council, Mangonui County Council and Whangaroa County Council (1876–1989).

 In 2020, the council had 384 staff, including 55 earning more than $100,000.
 According to the right-wing Taxpayers' Union think tank, residential rates averaged $2,428.

+Governing body

+Mayor

+One mayor is elected at-large; they chair meetings of the governing body and act as the head of local government in the district.

+Current council

+The current members of the governing body of council are: